 Fire Boat: This is one of Hingham’s new Fire Boats cruising the harbor:

-Sea Tow: Based in East Boston, these guys come to the rescue of members (and non members for a steep fee):
+Sea Tow: Based in East Boston, these guys come to the rescue of members who are having trouble out on the water:

 Boston Police Boat: These boats are used for patrolling, assisting large or high profile vessels, and large events like the Tall Ships Exhibit: